-(5) Remove the Z belt.
+(8) Remove the Z belt.

-Remove the bolts securing the spline plate.
-Hold the spline plate and pull out the Z belt from the shaft upwards.
+Remove the bolts securing the spline plate and pull out the spline plate upward to remove it.

-Z belt Installation : G10
+Z belt Installation

-- (1) Pass a new Z belt through the shaft from above, and then place it under the spline plate. - (2) Pass the belt through Arm #2. - (3) Loosely secure the spline plate to Arm #2.
-After moving the shaft up and down several times, secure the spline plate to Arm #2. - (4) Mount the brake to the Joint #4 intermediate pulley unit.
+- (1) Pass a new Z belt through the shaft from above, and then place it under the spline plate. - (2) Loosely secure the spline plate to Arm #2.
+After moving the shaft up and down several times, secure the spline plate to Arm #2. - (3) Set the Joint #3 motor unit in the arm so that motor cable faces toward the back of the arm.